For general inquiries please call our main number: 765-494-2929

 Bob Mills earned his Bachelor of Arts in Telecommunications from Bowling Green State Universty in 2009.
 Since graduating, he has worked as a play-by-play broadcaster and communications/public relations manager for various minor league hockey teams across the United States, most recently with the Rockford IceHogs in the American Hockey League.
-In his free time, Bob enjoys playing sports and spending time with his wife, Bethany, and daughter, Natalie.
+In his free time, Bob enjoys playing sports and spending time with his daughter, Natalie.

 - HCRN 1083

 Kate Mitsch earned her B.A. in Spanish from the University of Southern Indiana in 2009.
 After graduation she worked as a field recruiter for the Migrant Education Program and as a bilingual specialist for Marion Community Schools.
 Most recently she served as the secretary/Hispanic ministry coordinator for a local church.
 While Kate enjoys cooking, cleaning, and working with her hands, she also loves to read and spend time with friends.